-

-To drive sustainable growth and enhance corporate value over the medium and long terms, the Group is committed to establishing an organization and systems that enable fast, efficient responses to a changing business environment.
+To drive sustainable growth and enhance corporate value over the medium to long term, the Group is committed to establishing an organization and systems that enable fast, efficient responses to a changing business environment.
 At the same time, our basic policy on corporate governance is to make every effort to thoroughly implement and strengthen compliance and improve the soundness and transparency of management.

 In this manner, functions are divided between GS Yuasa Corporation and GS Yuasa International to enhance and reinforce management structures while establishing governance structures that can increase the transparency and efficiency of management.